bollu/ward/README.md

 - the [EasyTab](https://github.com/ApoorvaJ/EasyTab) library to work with Wacom tablets.
 - The [Milton project](https://github.com/serge-rgb/milton) as heavy reference on how to work with tablets.
 - [SDL2](https://www.libsdl.org/) for rendering.
-- [Cairo](https://www.cairographics.org/manual/cairo-cairo-t.html) for anti aliased vector graphics.
+- [Cairo-gl](https://www.cairographics.org/manual/cairo-cairo-t.html) for anti aliased vector graphics.
 - [Spatial hashing](http://www.cs.ucf.edu/~jmesit/publications/scsc%202005.pdf) to quickly add and delete brush strokes.
 - Lazy repainting of the entire frame upon change..
+- Wishes to use [FastUIDraw](https://github.com/intel/fastuidraw) for an even faster backend than cairo.

 #### Build with `CMake`